-Did you know that there are different ways to dye Easter eggs quickly, easily – and without bringing a whole new color scheme to your kitchen?
+Did you know that there are different ways to dye Easter eggs quickly, easily – and without bringing a whole new colour scheme to your kitchen?

 Everyone is familiar with the inherent mess that is associated with dyes.
 But there’s an easy way to get around that if you think strategically when you choose the vessel for this magical transformation.